 - Eligibility for admission to Arkansas Tech University Ozark Campus - Completion of Registered Nursing Program Application for Admission - Completion of specified platform of 37 hours coursework with a minimum 2.75 GPA.
 (Conditional acceptance may be granted to those students who are in the process of completing remaining platform coursework.
 Failure to maintain a 2.75 GPA may lead to forfeiture of Registered Nursing program admission offer.) - Current unencumbered Arkansas Licensed Practical Nursing licensure.
-Unencumbered licensure must be maintained throughout the technical phase of the Registered Nursing program. - Completion of appropriate LPN STEP testing - · Be at least 18 years of age - · Must have either: - graduated from an Arkansas State Board of Nursing approved Practical Nursing school in the past 12 months - worked a minimum of 1000 hours as a Licensed Practical Nurse in the past 12 months.
+Unencumbered licensure must be maintained throughout the technical phase of the Registered Nursing program. - Completion of appropriate testing - Be at least 18 years of age - Must have either: - o graduated from an Arkansas State Board of Nursing approved Practical Nursing school in the past 12 months - worked a minimum of 1000 hours as a Licensed Practical Nurse in the past 12 months.
+Work experience must be in acute or long-term care settings.